ryan-farruggia/news-fetcher/README.md

-# news-fetcher
+# how to run

-A program that fetches the most current news headlines in a clean, ad-free, readable format with references to sources used.
+Open a terminal and run `npm start` in the master folder.
+Open a browser tab to `localhost:5500` or wherever the console says it's running.

+done.